jkkummerfeld/pathing/corners/readme.txt

             if # SEARCHES=1 : START   = (0, 0)
                               GOAL    = (H, W)
             else            : START and GOAL are randomly selected points on the map

-notes:      If # SEARCHES is more than 1, the program will automatically terminate if the
-            CORNERS heuristic returns a path that is more than 5% away from optimal.
-The search that caused this, as well as the map and some data about the search is written to 'results.txt'